fpchump/org.sorn.KiCad/README.md

 ### Input Method

 Flatpak only support iBus, so if you want to input foreign language text to KiCad, you must switch to iBus.
-Other input method framework just like xim/fcitx/scim/iiim are unsupported and you may meet crash or freeze problems with them.
+Other input method just like xim/fcitx/scim/iiim are unsupported and you may meet crash or freeze problems with them.